 PERSONAL REVIEW: These are the gloves we bought and they are AMAZING.
 Seriously, we’ve used them every time we’ve been on a ride for weeks now and they’ve never let us down.
 We have the rechargeable batteries and they’re easy to charge and attach.
 Expensive, yes, but honestly worth every penny!

-You can buy the Keis heated gloves from one of these reputable sellers:
+You can also buy the Keis heated gloves here:

 Gerbing MicroWirePRO Heated XRL Motorcycle Gloves